datafolklabs/cement/doc/source/dev/understanding_your_application.rst

 operations when that command is called.
 Ideally it should not present output to the user at all, as this is handled by your templates.
 Each command should perform an action and then return a dictionary of data.
-This dictionary is then used to be rendered into either Json, or by Genshi Text Templating.
+This dictionary is then used to be rendered into either Json, or text by the Genshi Engine.
 That said, some people will not care to use templating and would rather just print output to the console.
 This is perfectly fine, but may clutter up your controller code with excessive print statements and janky formatting.